AfonsoFerreira2223/ESXI_Project/Router_config.md

 Make sure to note down the MAC addresses of your interfaces and match them with the correct IP addresses in the ESXi configuration.

-## Enable IP forwarding by editing the `/etc/sysctl.conf` file.
-Add the following line:
+Enable IP forwarding by editing the `/etc/sysctl.conf` file.
+Uncomment the following line:

 net.ipv4.ip_forward=1

-Then apply the changes by running the command:
+Then verify the changes by running the command:
 ```
 sysctl -p
 ```